delphic/LD46-Keep-It-Alive/Design Doc.md

 o (!Dangerous) Cheer / emotion base line and track back when not in need extremes.
 	Will upset existing balance which is more or less working for kitty, however this *should* be there

-o Moods should have a minimum time, then wear off and re-evalute. o Change Mood descriptions to behaviour for that mood descriptions

-x balance pass - cheer drops like a stone (if you just play with the kitty as soon as prompted they end up unhappy, that might be fixed by cheer base line), also values are such that they go sleepy for just a moment.

-x Sprite(s) for the Space Kitty (64x64) + mini for intro (32x32)
-	So *need* an idle/indifferent pose, would also like "wants to play", "needs something", "miserable/unwell", "sleepy" x Update sleep with zZz
-	x Icon for journey and death (fix into char size)

-o Some actual UI design
-	Main Menu, Intro, Journey Report, Tour Report
-	Main Screen: Should show name + species, number of deaths, journey progress q o More Creatures => dead parrot, the blob etc - consider encouraged behaviour with each creature type o Starting creatures on different need levels and health levels o Difficult creatures, which may refuse to eat even when they need to
+o More Creatures => dead parrot, the blob etc - consider encouraged behaviour with each creature type
+	o Starting creatures on different need levels and health levels o Difficult creatures, which may refuse to eat even when they need to